stclib/STC/README.md

 News
 ----
 ### Version 3 released
 This version introduces lots of enhancements, bugfixes and additions.
-There are also a number of breaking changes, see below for changes and the migration guide.
+There are also a number of breaking changes, see below for changes and a migration guide.

-Version 3 is planned to freeze the API, as far as possible.
-Any changes will be handled with long lasting deprecations, so it should be ready for creating production code using it.
+With version 3, the API is freezed as far as possible.
+Any changes will be handled with long lasting deprecations, so you may develop production code using it.

 ### Brief summary of changes
 - Renamed: all ***_del*** to `_drop` (like destructors in Rust).